codefresh-io/docs.codefresh.io/_docs/pipelines/steps.md

 We suggest you always formalize your output parameters in your step definition, especially when your step is having a large number of output parameters.

-The same [JSON Schema](http://json-schema.org/learn/miscellaneous-examples.html) is also used for output parameters as with input ones.
+The same [JSON Schema](http://json-schema.org/learn/miscellaneous-examples.html){:target="\_blank"} is also used for output parameters as with input ones.
-Here is a [very simple example](https://github.com/kostis-codefresh/step-examples/blob/master/output-parameters/output-parameters-sample.yml) that shows the different types of output parameters you can have.
+Here is a [very simple example](https://github.com/kostis-codefresh/step-examples/blob/master/output-parameters/output-parameters-sample.yml) {:target="\_blank"} that shows the different types of output parameters you can have.

   `plugin.yml`
 {% highlight yaml %}